THE BASICS:

 How do people react to Dottie?

-It varies greatly.
-People sometimes fall in love with the way she looks.
-But particularly with her little personality, especially when they understand some of what she endures.
-So that is lovely for her.
-Dottie has a great deal of love and support from our family, friends, her medical team and now an online community of supportive and loving dog-owners who sometimes also share with us their stories and tips for their own special-needs pets.
-The Instagram community has been an awesome source of support.
+People often fall for Dottie’s unique look but especially her personality, especially once they understand what she endures.
+She’s surrounded by love from family, friends, her medical team, and a supportive online community of dog owners who share stories and tips for their own special-needs pets.
+The Instagram community has been an incredible source of support, even helping us access medical resources and specialists.

 Is Dottie available for media or attending events?